-Development proposals affecting sites on which Public Rights of Way or Informal Footpaths exist, shown in Figure 8, should protect and incorporate these routes into the scheme.
-Justification will be required where this is considered not possible, and appropriate diversions or new routes that are convenient for users should be provided at the expense of the developer.
+Wherever practicable, development proposals affecting sites on which Public Rights of Way or informal footpaths exist (as shown in Figure 8) should protect and incorporate these routes into the scheme.
+Where this approach is impracticable, appropriate diversions or new routes that are convenient for users should be provided as part of the proposal.